Tag

 Use an icon inside a tag to visually reinforce its content for quick recognition.
 Icons should be displayed before the label.

-Set a categorial color by passing a value from 1 to 20 to the category prop.
+Set a categorical color by passing a value from 1 to 20 to the category prop.

 If a category outside the range is passed, the styles will default to category 1.

-Don't rely on color only when using categorial colors.
+Don't rely on color only when using categorical colors.
 For more information about making tags accessible, refer to the accessibility guidelines for tags.

-• Avoid assigning two different categorial colors to the same piece of metadata.
+• Avoid assigning two different categorical colors to the same piece of metadata.

 When using more than one tag next to each other, for example in a Card, apply --salt-spacing-50 between them.